Fab Five: The Texas Cheerleader Scandal: Plot

-Five high school cheerleaders dubbed the "Fab Five"—Brooke Tippit (Ashley Benson) who is co-captain of the squad, Jeri Blackburn (Jessica Heap), Lisa Toledo (Aimee Spring Fortier), Ashley Sanchez (Stephanie Honoré), and Tabitha Doering (Ashlynn Ross)—run amok as the mean girls of the school.
+Five high school cheerleaders dubbed the "Fab Five"—Brooke Tippit (Ashley Benson) who is co-captain of the squad, Jeri Blackburn (Jessica Heap), Lisa Toledo (Aimee Fortier), Ashley Sanchez (Stephanie Honore), and Tabitha Doering (Ashlynn Ross) run amok as the mean girls of the school.
 Teachers, parents, and administrators fail to punish them for their unruly behavior, which includes repeatedly getting their coaches fired after disagreements or driving them to quit.
 These girls disregard school rules, drink alcohol, bully other students, and post suggestive pictures on the internet.
 After a new cheerleading coach Emma Carr (Jenna Dewan) arrives, the girls initially rebel against her but later become cooperative.
 Brooke becomes furious with Coach Carr when she assigns Meagan Harper, the most respected member of the squad, as co-captain because up until then, she had been the only captain.
 The Fab Five perform well at a pep rally, but after Ashley is kissed by Jeri's boyfriend, the other girls eject her from the group and later become the "Fab Four", although Ashley remains part of the squad.
 Carr tries to discipline the girls, which results in a change in attitude.
 The girls start bullying other pupils, including Cindy, Meagan's younger sister, and are suspended from the team.
 The Fab Four get drunk and are caught trying to leave the campus by a guard and the principal.

 The girls tell the school's superintendent they were tired after a test and wanted to sleep.
 The security guard then tells Carr about the incident, and she confronts the principal and superintendent, who give excuses for not punishing the girls.
 Carr insists the principal punishes them, so the principal threatens to dissolve the team.
 Defiant, Carr punishes the whole squad by continually canceling practices and kicking Jeri off the squad.
 At next practice session, Carr hands each of the girls an eraser for a "fresh" start, but only Tabitha accepts.
 As revenge for Jeri's ejection, the girls show the superintendent a picture of Carr hugging another teacher at the school and say the two have been having an affair.
 At the discipline meeting for Jeri, Carr is repeatedly accused of flirting and not formally punishing the girls.